Olympiapark Berlin: Decade of German reunification (1989–1999)

-After the fall of the Berlin Wall in November 1989, a match was held January 27, 1990 between Hertha and East Berlin's FC Union at the Olympic Stadium.
+After the fall of the Berlin Wall in November 1989, a match was held 27 January 1990, between Hertha and East Berlin's FC Union at the Olympic Stadium.
 50,000 spectators attended.

 The Olympic Stadium's Hertha BSC rejoined first division for their 1990 season, but fell back to the second division in 1991.
 Hertha would remain in the second division until they rejoined the first division in 1997.
 The Olympic Stadium's Hertha BCS has continued to improve since rejoining the first division, gaining international prestige by qualifying for the UEFA Champions League.

 Berlin had originally been planning to bid for the 2004 Summer Olympics, but instead decided in November 1989 to bid for the 2000 Olympics.
 The Olympic Park was to play a major role in the Olympics had Berlin's bid for the 2000 Summer Olympics been successful.
-On September 23, 1993 Berlin was voted out in the second round of the IOC vote.
+On 23 September 1993, Berlin was voted out in the second round of the IOC vote.

-On September 8, 1994, after over a half-century, the British military completely ended their military presence at the Olympic Park.
+On 8 September 1994, after over a half-century, the British military completely ended their military presence at the Olympic Park.
 A northern section of the park was reopened to the public, no longer being occupied by the British military.
-British Prime Minister John Major and Governing Mayor of Berlin Eberhard Diepgen revealed a commemorative plaque on the Adlerplatz in front of the “Haus des Deutschen Sports” in a ceremony marking the date.
+British Prime Minister John Major and Governing Mayor of Berlin Eberhard Diepgen revealed a commemorative plaque on the Adlerplatz in front of the "Haus des Deutschen Sports" in a ceremony marking the date.

 The fate of the Olympic Stadium was debated in 1998.
-Due to its Nazi origins, some advocated demolishing it to replace it with a new stadium, while others preferred to let it slowly deteriorate much like the Coliseum.
+Due to its Nazi origins, some advocated demolishing it to replace it with a new stadium, while others preferred to let it slowly deteriorate much like the Colosseum.

-There were a number of plans that entailed the demolition of the stadium, but on May 26, 1998, the Berlin Senate instead voted to renovate the stadium.
-December 1, 1998 the Senate voted in favor of the plan by “von Gerkan, Marg and Partner (gmp)”.
-May 9, 2000, an agreement for the funding of the stadium was reached with Walter Bau-AG.
+There were a number of plans that entailed the demolition of the stadium, but on 26 May 1998, the Berlin Senate instead voted to renovate the stadium.
+1 December 1998, the Senate voted in favor of the plan by "von Gerkan, Marg and Partner (gmp)".
+9 May 2000, an agreement for the funding of the stadium was reached with Walter Bau-AG.